Overview

 • Exposure to toxins, such as lead, during early childhood may contribute to learning difficulties.

-• A lack of early educational stimulation and poor nutrition can also increase the risk of developing an SLD.
+• A lack of early educational stimulation and poor nutrition can also increase the risk of developing a specific learning disorder.

 Treatments